Doki Doki Literature Club!: Plot

-The protagonist (who is named by the player) is invited by his cheerful best friend Sayori to join their high school's literature club as a remedy for his introverted nature.
-He reluctantly agrees and meets the other members of the club: assertive Natsuki, shy Yuri, and confident club president Monika.
-At the end of each day, the members are prompted to write a poem and share it with the other members the next day.
-Eventually, as the club prepares for the school's upcoming cultural festival in which the members intend to share their poems with a wider audience, Sayori reveals to the protagonist that she has depression.
-The protagonist assists either Yuri or Natsuki with their tasks, each of them attempting to kiss the protagonist before he encounters Sayori again.
-The protagonist can either confess his love to Sayori or reaffirm his friendship with her.
-Regardless, the following day, Monika passively shows the protagonist an uncharacteristically morbid poem by Sayori whose contents are merely endless instances of "get out of my head".
-Realizing that something has happened to Sayori, the protagonist rushes to her home, only to find that she has hanged herself, and the game abruptly ends.
+The protagonist is invited by his cheerful best friend Sayori to join their high school's literature club as a remedy for his introversion.
+He meets the other members: assertive Natsuki, shy Yuri, and confident president Monika.
+Each day, the members write and share poems.
+As the club prepares for the upcoming cultural festival, Sayori confides that she has depression.
+The protagonist either helps Natsuki bake cupcakes or Yuri paint banners; each girl attempts to kiss him.
+Afterward, he can either confess his love to Sayori or reaffirm his friendship.
+The next day, Monika shows the protagonist a morbid poem by Sayori consisting only of the phrase "get out of my head".
+Rushing to her home, the protagonist finds she has hanged herself, and the game abruptly ends.

-The player is sent back to the main menu, with all previous save files erased.
-Upon starting a new game, the story repeats itself, but Sayori is glaringly absent and the other characters do not remember her existence, including the protagonist.
-Monika introduces the protagonist to the club in lieu of Sayori.
-Events proceed similarly to the original playthrough, but some text is rendered illegible, the character sprites undergo sporadic distortions, and what appears to be computer glitches become commonplace.
-Aside from the game's frequent distortions, it is revealed through dialogue and unlockable "special poems" that Natsuki is malnourished and being abused by her father; meanwhile, Yuri gradually becomes unstable, obsessive, and prone to self-harm.
-When the planning stage for the cultural festival is reached, a heated argument breaks out over whom the protagonist will help.
-After the player is forced to choose Monika, Yuri ejects Monika and Natsuki from the room before confessing her love for the protagonist.
-Whether or not the protagonist accepts Yuri's confession, she fatally stabs herself in the abdomen; the game's broken script forces the motionless protagonist to watch Yuri's corpse slowly decompose over the weekend.
-When Natsuki returns upon the script resetting, she is horrified and nauseated at the sight of Yuri's body and flees.
-Monika appears and apologizes to the protagonist for his "boring" weekend before compensating by deleting Yuri's and Natsuki's character files from the game and sending the player back to the main menu.
+The player is sent back to the menu, with all previous save files erased.
+Upon starting a new game, the story restarts without Sayori, and the other characters have no memory of her; Monika introduces the protagonist to the club in lieu of Sayori.
+Events proceed similarly to the original playthrough, but illegible text, distorted character sprites, and other anomalies become commonplace.
+Dialogue and unlockable "special poems" reveal that Natsuki is malnourished and being abused by her father, while Yuri grows unstable, obsessive, and prone to self-harm.
+During planning for the cultural festival, an argument erupts over whom the protagonist will help; the player is forced to choose Monika.
+Yuri ejects Monika and Natsuki from the room, confesses her love for the protagonist, and fatally stabs herself regardless of the response.
+The game's broken script forces the protagonist to watch her body decompose over the weekend.
+When Natsuki returns, she flees in horror and nausea.
+Monika apologizes for the "boring" weekend, deletes Yuri's and Natsuki's character files, and returns the player to the menu.